 Lip repositioning surgery

-In case of having a short or hypermobile upper lip it can be treated with lip repositioning surgery or Botox infiltrations to decrease the movement of the lip.
+In case of having a short or hypermobile upper lip it can be treated with lip repositioning surgery.
 There is also the possibility of placing veneers or crowns on the upper incisors to achieve greater visualization of the teeth and less gum.

 Finally, the gingival smile is usually treated for aesthetic factors, since it often causes the loss of the harmony of the smile, but in most cases it is not considered a pathology.
 It is also very important that the dentist is able to recognize where this gingival smile comes from in order to correct it in the best way